-This project will rehabilitate bridge B-16-109, which carries River Street the MBTA Franklin and Providence/Stoughton Lines in Boston.
-This bridge is currently listed as structurally deficient and features posted load restrictions.
+This project will rehabilitate bridge B-16-109, which carries River Street the MBTA Franklin and Providence/Stoughton commuter rail lines in Boston.
+This bridge is currently listed as structurally deficient and has posted load restrictions.
 This project is funded through MassDOT's Next Generation Bridge Program.